Aquafina-water-bottle/jp-mining-note/docs/docs/preface.md

     [JL](https://github.com/rampaa/JL)
     and
     [jidoujisho](https://github.com/lrorpilla/jidoujisho).
-    Although it may be possible to replicate certain parts of the setup with these card exporters, it is almost certain that select features will be missing.
+    Although it is likely possible to replicate certain parts of the setup with these card exporters, it is almost guaranteed that select features will be missing.

 ## Anki Desktop
-This note supports Anki versions 2.1.50 and above, with primary support given to the latest stable Anki versions (2.1.60+ & Qt6).
+This note supports Anki versions 2.1.50 and above, with primary support given to the latest stable Anki versions (2.1.61+ & Qt6).

+It is important to note that **this note is no longer supported for Anki versions 2.1.49 or older**.
-Limited support will be given for older versions of Anki, and there are certain features that are known to break on Anki versions 2.1.49 and below.
+There are certain features that are known to break on these versions.
-In other words, this note is incompatable for Anki versions 2.1.49 or older.

 ## Mobile (AnkiDroid and AnkiMobile)
-JPMN, as of (TODO), finally supports AnkiDroid and AnkiMobile, paired with a new interface specifically designed for mobile devices.
+JPMN finally supports AnkiDroid and AnkiMobile, and comes with a new interface specifically designed for mobile devices.

-[^1]:
-    Written as of 2023/03/20.

 ## AnkiWeb
 JPMN is not tested on AnkiWeb,